fwmechanic/k_edit/README.md

 64-bit version raises this ceiling considerably.

-(Since I'm a English speaking US native) there is no support for displaying Unicode/MBCS/etc. (and hey, it's a freaking text-editor, not a word processor!).
+(Since I'm a English speaking US native) there is no support for displaying Unicode/MBCS/etc. (and hey, it's a text-editor, not a word processor!).
 Lately (very rarely) I get hit with problems related to non-ASCII filenames: when I download music, the names of file or dirs in the received package occasionally contain characters which have to be TRANSLATED into the charset that K uses.
 If I then construct a cmdline to rename said file/dir (a task I often perform with K), the command will fail because the filename (containing the translated character instead of the original character) will not exist.
 As with the "lack